-- 1. Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET). - 2.
-Prerequisites - A minimum of 18 semester (27 quarter) units of study in English beyond the level of freshman composition with the grade of "C" or better - 3.
-Three Recommendations completed on forms provided.
-At least one recommendation should be from an academic source.
-Family members and friends may not complete recommendations. - 4.
-Comprehensive Essay that includes the following: - Purpose for entering the program - Long-term professional goals - Reasons for choosing to study at CBU - 5.
-Successful Demonstration of Writing - Examples of writing competence include a major research paper or literary analysis - 6.
-Successful interview with the Director of the Graduate Program in English
+- Grade Point Average - A minimum 3.0 GPA for unconditional admission and a minimum 2.75 GPA for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum combined score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) or a passing score on the California Subject Examination for Teachers (CSET) - Prerequisites - A minimum of 18 semester (27 quarter) units of study in English beyond the level of freshman composition with the grade of - Three Recommendations completed on forms provided.
+At least one recommendation should be from an academic source, preferrably from an English professor or instructor.
+Family members and friends may not complete recommendations. - Comprehensive Essay that includes the following: - Purpose for entering the program - Long-term professional goals - Reasons for choosing to study at CBU - Successful Demonstration of Writing - Examples of writing competence include a major research paper or literary analysis - Successful interview with the Director of the Graduate Program in English